-Europe's Spaceport covers an area of 700 km2, about the size of Brussels, in Belgium.
-Surrounded on two sides by equatorial forest, to the east it has a 50 km coastline bordering the Atlantic Ocean and to the south lies the town of Kourou.
+Europe's Spaceport covers 700 km2 of land dedicated to European space activities, but facilities cover less than 10 percent of this territory.
+It is surrounded on two sides by equatorial forest, to the east it has a 50 km coastline bordering the Atlantic Ocean and to the south lies the town of Kourou.

 The Spaceport contains the administrative buildings as well as the numerous facilities required for a launch.
-Work is underway to prepare facilities for Ariane 6, scheduled for liftoff in 2020.
-Facilities are also being adapted for Vega-C, that will be operational from 2019.
+Work is almost complete in preparing facilities for Ariane 6, scheduled for liftoff in 2020.
+Facilities have also being adapted for Vega-C, which will be operational from 2020.

 Jupiter Control Centre (CDC)

 This centre, situated in the Jupiter building about 12 km away from the Ariane launch pad, receives all the information regarding the launches of Ariane 5, Vega and Soyuz.
 Final countdown takes place here and the flights are closely monitored until the satellite(s) have been accurately placed in the correct orbit.

 On the day of a launch, all the team carry out their well-defined roles with precision.
 The decision to launch is taken by the Flight Director from Arianespace, providing all the information on the status of the launcher, the satellite(s) and the meteorological conditions at the launch pad is satisfactory.

 Authorisation to launch is given by the CNES/CSG Director, once all the technical components at the launch base are declared to be operational and all the stringent safety requirements have been met.

 The Director of Operations is responsible for coordinating the launch sequence and for the final countdown.
 As soon as all the lights on the control board turn green he or she announces décollage to start the automatic 7-minute final launch sequence.
 After liftoff the Director of Operations provides information on the status of the main automatically initiated events, such as the separation of the boosters and the ignition of the upper stage.